Skip to main content

 Expected outcome: The SSO connection is successfully established.

-1. Navigate to the SSO connection on the Connections page.
+1. Navigate to the Connections page.

 Important Notes